-- We encourage the continued availability and expansion of commercial and community banks loan portfolios to agricultural enterprises. - We recommend incentives to be made available for beginning farmers to access capital. - We recommend that the Empire State Development Corporation Small Business Assistance program include agriculture. - We encourage the development of a revolving no interest loan program, with a per loan cap for on-farm environmental and business development. - 5.
-We support low-interest loans for agricultural technology.
+- 1. We encourage the continued availability and expansion of commercial and community banks loan portfolios to agricultural enterprises. - 2.
+We recommend incentives to be made available for beginning farmers to access capital. - 3.
+We recommend that the Empire State Development Corporation Small Business Assistance program include agriculture. - 4.
+We encourage the development of a revolving no interest loan program, with a per loan cap for on-farm environmental and business development. - 5.
+We support low-interest loans for agricultural technology. - 6.
+Eligibility for New York State grant opportunities for farms should be based on eligibility for Agricultural Assessment, not New York State Farmers School Tax Credit eligibility.